The City of New Bern provides excellent compensation and benefits for its employees. Some of the benefits are listed below:

 Local Government Retirement Plan

-Regular employees become members of the State Retirement System the first (1st) of the month following six (6) months of employment.
+Employees become members of the State Retirement System on the first day of employment.
 Membership is mandatory and requires a six percent (6%) contribution by the employee.
 The City of New Bern also makes a substantial contribution to each employee’s account.
 An employee becomes vested after five (5) years of creditable service in the retirement system.

 401(k) Supplemental Retirement Plan